Chart Color Schemes

 Infrastructure

-Golden Beach has strong levels of nearby infrastructure activity, ranking in the top 30% nationally
+Golden Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 27 projects that could affect the region.
-Notable ones include Palm Lake Resort Pelican Waters, Aura Brook Parklands Development, Pelican Waters Infrastructure Upgrade B, and Caloundra South Industrial Precinct.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 27 projects likely to impact the area.
+Notable projects include Palm Lake Resort Pelican Waters, Aura Brook Parklands Development, Pelican Waters Infrastructure Upgrade B, and Caloundra South Industrial Precinct.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.